antaldaniel/reprex/content/project/openmuse/index.md

 This is the logic behind our `Open Music Observatory` (OMO, developed from the earlier [CEEMID](https://music.dataobservatory.eu/usecase/ceemid/) and the [Digital Music Observatory](https://music.dataobservatory.eu/) concept), an open-source platform that provides 360-degree intelligence on the music industry by integrating numerous data sources.
 The OMO is highly automated, providing “living policy documents” that refresh when the backend datasets are updated: these datasets include official statistics on music goods and services; data on musical participation via pan-European surveys, rights-holder data voluntarily shared by industry partners, and streaming service data sampled using novel algorithms developed by our consortium.
 Using the OMO and our open-source software, music MSMEs without technical departments or expertise will be able to access and analyse open data; model volume and value, including of zero-price uses; create better business models; and generate corporate social responsibility and sustainability reports; all at a fraction of current costs.
 We validate these tools in four pilot studies that will bring concrete benefits to stakeholders within the project lifespan.

+{{% callout note %}} The `Open Music Observatory` is not an alternative to the legal structure of the European Music Observatory.
+It is an open project that shows how the best practice of open knowledge managements, the use of the Open Data Directive and the Open Policy Analysis framework, with the new instruments of data altruism and the Data Governance Act can help building an observatory that can fulfill most of the purposes of the European Music Observatory---and remain open for global music industry players, too.
+See our planned data correspondence to the planned European Music Observatory pillars at the end of this [document](#data-coverage).
+{{% /callout %}}

 ## Open collaboration
 Our project is based on open collaboration.
 Our proposal, will provide us with resources to supply further music businesses, music civil society organizations and researchers with high-quality data (during the duration of the project for free.)
 The open collaboration means that
 - we will ask all representative music organizations to join our advisory board and set priorities so that we can work for the benefit of all the European Music Ecosystem.